kebace/vpn/packages/ui/components/Alert/README.md

 }
 ```

-or inside other component with style in scope mode
+or inside other component with style in scoped mode

 ```vue
 <template>